ibm-cloud-docs/quantum-computing/cost.md

 # Manage costs
 {: #cost}

 The Standard plan is not free.
 Use the information in this topic to help you understand how much you’re paying and how to limit your costs.
+The described fields do not exist for instances in the Lite plan (deprecated).
 {: shortdesc}

 ## How to limit your cost